iRemotech

 • the operation needs physical-device conditions instead of virtual approximation,

-• you want device identity and carrier identity closer together,
+• device identity and carrier identity need to stay closer together,

-• the team is doing serious multi-account or agency work, or
+• the team is handling serious multi-account or agency work, or

 • the cost of environment weakness is higher than the cost of the device.

-This is the core reason professional buyers move toward real-device infrastructure.
-The benefit is not prestige.
-The benefit is that the architecture is closer to the real environment the platforms expect.
+This is one reason teams move toward real-device infrastructure.
+The point is not prestige; it is that the architecture starts closer to the environment the platforms actually evaluate.

 • cheap Android capacity,